solliancenet/microsoft-mysql-developer-guide/artifacts/03-00-Docker/README.md

 ## Migrate the database

-1. Use export steps in [Migrate your database](./Misc/02_MigrateDatabase) article to export the database
+1. Use export steps in [Migrate the database](./Misc/02_MigrateDatabase) article to export the database
 2. Open a browser to `http:\\localhost:8081` and the phpmyadmin portal
 3. Login to using `root` and `root`
 4. Select the **contosostore** database